 This is based on a hybrid sample and modelling synthesis engine that promises to deliver “the best-sounding collection of vintage synthesizers to date”.
 All the usual suspects are here, including instruments from Moog, Sequential Circuits, Oberheim, ARP, Yamaha and Roland.

-Syntronik will ship with a 50GB library containing some 70,000 samples of these synths, but that’s only part of the story.
+Syntronik ships with a 50GB library containing some 70,000 samples of these synths, but that’s only part of the story.
 IK says that its new synthesis engine has been used to model four classic analogue filters: the Moog transistor ladder, Roland’s IR3109 chip, the Curtis CEM3320 chip, and the Oberheim SEM state variable filter.

 This hybrid architecture is said not only to deliver authentic emulations of the original hardware, but also to enable you to use each of the filters in each synth.
 So, you could combine a Moog filter with Oberheim oscillators, for example, or choose any other combination that takes your fancy.